MittenzHugg/Furnace_Fun_Calculator/README.md

 # Furnace_Fun_Calculator

 This build is currently in Beta.

-Please give me feedback on how it goes for you!
+Please give me feedback on any changes the need to be made!
 Love,
 -Michael "Mittenz" Salino-Hugg